 The Day of the Dupes was a political and diplomatic turning-point in the reign of Louis XIII, and the first major event in the history of France in Versailles.
-It saw Marie de Médicis opposing Richelieu and the completely unexpected triumph of the cardinal.
+On this day, Marie de Médicis opposed Richelieu but against all odds, Richelieu won over the king's trust.

 The day began in Paris in the Luxembourg palace of Marie de Médicis and ended in the small Château de Versailles where Louis XIII was in residence.
 In September 1630, the queen-mother took advantage of the serious illness that nearly killed her to demand from her son the head of her rival, Cardinal de Richelieu.
 The queen could no longer bear to witness the great influence of the minister on the king in the administration of the country.
 She waited for the favourable moment to remind him of his promise.

 On the same evening, the king summoned the cardinal to Versailles.
-After two hours of conversation together, he decided to renew his trust in him and to sacrifice his mother.
+After a two-hour conversation, the king decided to renew his trust in Richelieu and to sacrifice his mother.
 She was ordered to leave Paris for Compiègne: Louis XIII was never to see her again.
-She left the country definitively for an exile from where she continued to plot against him.
+She sent in exile but continued to plot against him.
 All the opposition to Richelieu was decapitated.
 The cardinal was made a duke and peer of the realm.
 His triumph was total.
 The day marked the true beginning of his ministry which ended with his death in 1642.